ApeironTsuka/wooting-sdk/README.md

 ## Array mode:
 ```
-leds.arrayUpdateKeyboard(): Pushes the internal Array buffer to the keyboard
+leds.arrayUpdateKeyboard(): Pushes the internal Array buffer to the keyboard.
-These 6 update the internal buffers but do not push to the keyboard
+These 6 update the internal buffers but do not push to the keyboard.
 leds.arrayChangeLoc(row, col, r, g, b)
 leds.arrayChangeKey(keyCode, r, g, b)
 leds.arrayChangeResetLoc(row, col)
-leds.arrayChangeResetKey(keyCode): These Reset functions use the color mapped to the key from leds.profile.map
+leds.arrayChangeResetKey(keyCode): These Reset functions use the color mapped to the key from leds.profile.map.
 leds.arrayChangeColormap(map): Copies map into the internal Array buffer.
 Map is an array of Key0R, Key0G, Key0B, Key1R, ...
 leds.arrayChangeColormapArray(arr): Copies arr into the internal Array buffer.
-Works the way wooting_rgb_array_set_full does
+Works the way wooting_rgb_array_set_full does.
-These 6 call the 6 above, and auto-update the keyboard if enabled
+These 6 call the 6 above, and auto-update the keyboard if enabled.
 leds.arraySetLoc(row, col, r, g, b)
 leds.arraySetKey(keyCode, r, g, b)
 leds.arrayResetLoc(row, col)